ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 ```

 Recall that `~foo` on its own is short for `~foo:foo`.
 This applies also
-when calling functions as well as declaring the arguments to functions,
+when calling functions as well as declaring the arguments to functions.
-hence in the above the `~last` is short for
+In the above the `~last` is short for
 `~last:last`.

 ### Using `?foo` in a Function Call